numba/numba/docs/source/developer/caching.rst

 Cache Sharing
 -------------

-It is safe to share and reuse the contents in the cache directory in a different machine.
+It is safe to share and reuse the contents in the cache directory on a different machine.
 The cache remembers the CPU model and the available CPU features during compilation.
 If the CPU model and the CPU features do not match exactly, the cache contents will not be considered.